dbosak01/procs/README.md

 The purpose of the **procs** package is to recreate some SAS® statistical procedures in R.  The first version of the package will attempt to recreate PROC FREQ and PROC MEANS.
-Subsequent versions of the package will add additional options to these two procedures.
+Subsequent versions of the package will add more statistical procedures.

-This first version of the package will also include a recreation of PROC TRANSPOSE, PROC SORT, and PROC COMPARE.
+The package will also include a recreation of PROC TRANSPOSE, PROC SORT, and PROC COMPARE.
-The reason these procedures are included is because they are frequently used in conjunction with PROC FREQ and PROC MEANS to prepare data for reporting.
+The reason these procedures are included is because they are frequently used in conjunction with the statistical procedures to prepare results for reporting.

 There are three motivations for recreating SAS® statistical procedures in R: